aws-samples/amazon-efs-workshop/scenarios/magento/README.md

 **Note:** To expedite this lab, you can choose to continue to the EFS configuration portion below, providing the Security Group nested script has completed successfully.
 After completing the EFS steps below, stop until the Magento dependency scripts finish.

-To allow our Magento content server to access the EFS share deployed in this portion of the lab, the security groups attached to both the EFS share and Magento server must have the necesssary NFS port opened.
+To allow our Magento content server to access the EFS share deployed in this portion of the lab, the security groups attached to both the EFS share and Magento server must have the necesssary ports opened.
 These security groups have already been created in **Step 2: Deploying magento dependencies**.
 As we will need the EFS security group, follow the steps below to retrieve the necessary EFS security group.

 **Step 1:** Sign in to the [AWS Management Console](https://console.aws.amazon.com/console/home) and navigate to the CloudFormation service page

 **Step 2:** Select the nested stack deployed above, labeled *magento-deps-SecurityGroupStack-xxx* and select the *Outputs* tab

 **Step 3:** Mark down the names of the following Security Groups in a text file on your desktop.
+We'll need these later.
 The Security Groups should all have the format *sg-xxxxx*:

 * ELBSecurityGroup
 * EFSSecurityGroup